shan-xi/hello-cicd/README.md

 ## Demo

     1. Using go-kit to build a service with HTTP and gRPC transport.
-    2. Integrated with gihub, Circleci and GKE to show a basic CICD flow
+    2. Integrated with gihub, CircleCI and GKE to show a basic CICD flow
     3. Deploy a loadBalancer type go service on GKE.

 ## Below is command records